 Whether you want strategic mentoring through the writing process, guidance and hands-on (or hands-off) help with building an author platform, a strong fast start in marketing your book, practical wisdom for self-publishing, or learning how to find an agent and draw the interest of a formal publisher, we can help you.

 Our goal is to help you think and act, to live and work, like a successful author.
 Sometimes, all you need is assistance with some practical aspects of the challenges listed above.
-Sometimes you need author-specific life-coaching to shepherd your time, space, emotions, and physical & mental energies.
+Sometimes you need author-specific career coaching—or life-coaching!—to shepherd your time, space, emotions, and physical & mental energies.

-You may decide to pursue our proposal on your own, of course, and that's fine too!
-If you ever get stuck, you will know who to call.
+Again, if you decide to pursue our plan on your own, that's fine too!
+If you ever get stuck, you know who to call.

 Focus on your craft.
 Write well, and publish wisely!